syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/faqs/mail-merge-faqs.md

 ---
 # Frequently asked questions about mail merge in Word document

-The frequently asked questions about working with tables in Word documents using DocIO are listed below.
+The frequently asked questions about working with mail merge in Word documents using DocIO are listed below.

 ## Is it possible to format merge fields with image formats before performing a mail merge?